 The club began in 1963 as Mullaghmore Yacht Club (MYC) and ran mainly as a dinghy and cruiser club under the guidance of a founder member, the late Paddy Malone.
 Initially MYC was composed largely of members from outside the area.
 However, in the seventies and eighties, there had been a subtle change in the sport of sailing which encouraged the sport to embrace all.

-This was reflected in a change of the club's nameto Mullaghmore Sailing Club.
-The new Clubhouse was opened in 2000 and an emphasis was placed on Junior Sailing and Special Needs Sailing with a view to building up a broad youth base to enable the future development of MSC.
+This was reflected in a change of the club's name to Mullaghmore Sailing Club.
+The new Clubhouse was opened in 2000 and an emphasis was placed on Junior Sailing and Special Needs Sailing with a view to building up a strong youth base to enable the future development of MSC.
 Membership numbers have increased significantly since then with a broad base of support from the local region and further afield.
+In 2018 the club dinghy fleet received a significant boost with the purchase of 10 FEVA’s.

 In partnership with the local triathlon club, MSC Tri which was founded by sailing club members with an interest in triathlon, the club hosts the Mullaghmore Triathlon.
 This event has been running annually since 2001 and is now firmly established on the triathlon circuit drawing hundreds of competitors and spectators in June each year.